januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 Tl;dr - there's a big design space for sequencer decentralization.
 Rollups should make tradeoffs specific to their own use case.

+PS - some zk-rollup teams are exploring how they can [combine the prover and the sequencer](https://www.youtube.com/watch?v=ub-IxvVKsmM) into the same consensus set.

 #### Performance

 One of the main reasons that you want to leverage a sequencer, outside of using the Layer 1 protocol, is to give users pre-confirmations.
 When designing a rollup, there's advantages to providing user experiences that are superior to the Layer 1.
 In the context of something like payments, having a UX that sees a transaction confirm in a few seconds is preferred.